liegeandlief/whitelodge/README.md

 - Where to keep this store (optional, defaults to `window`).
 This should be an object which is available to all components subscribing to the store. **Important - all stores in an application should be kept in the same place.**
 - Whether or not to log changes to this store's state to the console (optional, defaults to `false`).
 This should be a boolean.
 - The number of previous states to keep in the store's `previousStoreStates` property (optional, defaults to 1).
 This should be an integer greater than zero.
+- The namespace under which the store should be kept within the object specified in parameter three (optional, defaults to 'whitelodge') e.g. if 'sharedState' is passed as the namespace for a store called 'user' which is kept in the `global` object then the store will be available at `global.sharedState.stores.user`.
+It is not usually necessary to provide an alternative namespace.
+A good rule of thumb is that when using whitelodge to manage shared state for an entire application then a namespace is not required.
+But when using whitelodge to manage shared state for a component which will be used in a larger application then a namespace should be provided.

 The store should then contain methods for mutating its state.
 Mutation methods should update the store's state by calling `this.setStoreState` and passing it the new state object.
 This new state object is copied into the existing state using seamless-immutable's `merge` function.
 Once the store's state has been updated then its most recent previous state is available under the store's `previousStoreStates` property as the first object in the array.